mongodb-labs/mangrove/hugo/content/2-models/allowed-types.md

 MongoDB documents often contain embedded documents, which most likely don't logically map to a common C++ type.
 Fortunately, Mangrove allows you to create classes that represent subdocuments that may be present in a normal document.

 Creating a serializable subclass is straightfoward, and very similar to creating a model.
-Simply take your class, and instead of inheriting from `mangrove::model` and calling `MANGROVE_MAKE_KEYS_MODEL`, just call `MANGROVE_MAKE_KEYS` on the types you want serialized in the subdocument.
+Simply take your class, and instead of inheriting from `mangrove::model` and calling `MANGROVE_MAKE_KEYS_MODEL`, just call `MANGROVE_MAKE_KEYS` on the types you want serialized in the subdocument. `MANGROVE_MAKE_KEYS` accepts all of the types that `MANGROVE_MAKE_KEYS_MODEL` accepts.

 ```cpp
 class ContactCard {